robinagandhi/swa/slides/lecture-2/include/assurance-case-exercise.md

 ## Click on this [template](https://www.lucidchart.com/invitations/accept/e8d3aac4-e62b-4fa0-9fd1-c2cf6a6d318d) to start a new assurance case

 ---

 class: middle
 # Step 3
-## Build an assurance case for the following top level claim.
+## Build Assurance Cases for your class project

-### .green[blackboard.unomaha.edu has no exploitable SQL injection weaknesses\*]

-.footnote[
-\*No actual penetration testing is required
-to be performed on blackboard.unomaha.edu for this exercise ]

----

-class: middle
-# Step 4
-## Build an assurance case for a claim related to your class project
+- 5 assurance claims for your OSS project

-- Pick a reasonable top-level claim
-- Develop a practical assurance case
+- Elaborate on each claim with an assurance case

 ---
 # Grading criteria